-A decision tree (Figure 1) was constructed to demonstrate expected DALYs and expected costs for each possible combination of true dehydration status and model-assigned dehydration status.
+A decision tree was constructed to demonstrate expected DALYs and expected costs for each possible combination of true dehydration status and model-assigned dehydration status (Figure 1).
 Expected cost was calculated for each branch of the decision tree by taking the mean cost of all patients in that branch and multiplying by branch probability.
 Costs for treatment were calculated using data from icddr,b.
 Total costs for each individual patient in the study were calculated based on the type and total amount of fluid each patient received, associated equipment costs, length of stay at the hospital, and wages lost while in the hospital.
 All costs were received directly from icddr,b.
-All exchange rate conversions from Bangladeshi taka (BDT) to United States dollar (USD) were conducted using data from the World Bank 19,20.
-Costs are summarized in Table 1.
+All exchange rate conversions from Bangladeshi taka (BDT) to United States dollar (USD) were conducted using data from the World Bank.19,20 Costs are summarized in Table 2.

 DALYs were calculated as a sum of years of life lost due to illness and years lived with disability.
-Per convention, years of life lost for each patient were based on Japanese life tables which outline life expectancies at specified ages 21,22.
-Years lived with disability were calculated based on estimates from the Global Burden of Disease study and prior literature on the effects of over- and undertreatment of severe dehydration 23–25.
-Expected DALYs for each branch of the decision tree were calculated by taking the mean number of DALYs for all patients in that branch and multiplying by the branch probability.
+Per convention, years of life lost for each patient were based on Japanese life tables which outline life expectancies at specified ages.21,22 Years lived with disability were calculated based on estimates from the Global Burden of Disease study and prior literature on the effects of over- and undertreatment of severe dehydration.23–25 Expected DALYs for each branch of the decision tree were calculated by taking the mean number of DALYs for all patients in that branch and multiplying by the branch probability.

-[QUESTION FOR JP — INCLUDE TABLE DEMONSTRATING DALY CALCULATION?]

-For the base case analysis, the probability of death from serious cases of undertreatment (i.e., if a patient had severe dehydration but was predicted to have some or no dehydration) and probability of death from serious cases of overtreatment (e.g., if the patient has some or no dehydration but was predicted to have severe dehydration) were estimated based on clinical input from physicians who have practiced at icddr,b and on prior studies of undertreatment in the context of dehydration due to diarrheal illness 25.
-An initial incremental cost-effectiveness ratio (ICER) was calculated using these data.
+For the base case analysis, the probability of death from serious cases of undertreatment (i.e., if a patient had severe dehydration but was predicted to have some or no dehydration) and probability of death from serious cases of overtreatment (e.g., if the patient has some or no dehydration but was predicted to have severe dehydration) were estimated based on clinical input from physicians who have practiced at icddr,b and on prior studies of undertreatment in the context of dehydration due to diarrheal illness.25 An initial incremental cost-effectiveness ratio (ICER) was calculated using these data.

 Two-way sensitivity analyses were then conducted; here, the probability of death from under- and overtreatment were both taken as variable.
-Per WHO recommendations, two willingness-to-pay thresholds were used in analysis: two- and three-times the 2019 Bangladeshi gross domestic product (GDP) per capita in USD 26.
+Per WHO recommendations, two willingness-to-pay thresholds were used in analysis: two- and three-times the 2019 Bangladeshi gross domestic product (GDP) per capita in USD.26

-[JP: METHODS — PSA & COST-EFFECTIVENESS ACCEPTABILITY CURVE/FRONTIER METHODS]

 Results

 Median age for enrolled patients was 35.
 Median household income was $447.
-Children, adults, and elderly patients each account for about one-third of our study population; age categories were based on WHO classification 27,28.
-Demographic information is summarized in Table 2.
+Children, adults, and elderly patients each account for about one-third of our study population; age categories were based on WHO classification.27,28 Demographic information is summarized in Table 1.

-[JP: RESULTS — PSA & COST-EFFECTIVENESS ACCEPTABILITY CURVE/FRONTIER]

 Discussion

-Limitations

-Future Directions

-Conclusion

-REFERENCES
+Findings

+Benefits/comparison to existing work

+Limitations/future directions

+Conclusion/summary

+References

 1. Levine AC, Barry MA, Gainey M, et al. Derivation of the first clinical diagnostic models for dehydration severity in patients over five years with acute diarrhea.
 PLoS Negl Trop Dis.
 2021;15(3):e0009266. doi:10.1371/journal.pntd.0009266